Japanese submarine Ro-62: Pre-World War II

 Upon commissioning, Submarine No. 73 was attached to the Maizuru Naval District and assigned to Submarine Division 33 and to the Sasebo Defense Division.
 On 1 September 1924, she was reassigned to Submarine Division 26 in Submarine Squadron 1 in the 1st Fleet.
 She was renamed Ro-62 on 1 November 1924.

 On 1 December 1925, Submarine Division 26 was reassigned to Submarine Squadron 2 in the 2nd Fleet in the Combined Fleet.
 On 1 March 1926, Ro-61 and the submarines Ro-57, Ro-58, Ro-59, Ro-60, Ro-61, Ro-63, Ro-64, and Ro-68 departed Sasebo, Japan, bound for Okinawa, which they reached the same day.
 The nine submarines got underway from Okinawa on 30 March 1926 for a training cruise in Chinese waters off Shanghai and Amoy which concluded with their arrival at Mako in the Pescadores Islands on 5 April 1926.
 They departed Mako on 20 April 1926 for the return leg of their training cruise, operating off China near Chusan Island, then returned to Sasebo on 26 April 1926.

 On 15 December 1926, Submarine Division 26 returned to the Sasebo Naval District and the Sasebo Defense Division.
-On 27 March 1927, Ro-60, Ro-61, Ro-62, Ro-63, Ro-64, and Ro-68 departed Saeki Bay, Japan, for a training cruise off Tsingtao, China, which they concluded with their arrival at Sasebo, Japan, on 16 May 1927.
+On 27 March 1927, Ro-60, Ro-61, Ro-62, Ro-63, Ro-64, and Ro-68 departed Saeki Bay, Japan, for a training cruise off Qingdao, China, which they concluded with their arrival at Sasebo, Japan, on 16 May 1927.
 On 10 July 1928, Ro-62 was decommissioned and placed in reserve.

 Ro-62 was recommissioned on 30 November 1929 and returned to duty with Submarine Division 26, which by then was assigned to Submarine Squadron 1 in the 1st Fleet.
 She again was decommissioned on 14 November 1931 and placed in reserve.

 Ro-62 was recommissioned on 24 September 1932, resuming active service in Submarine Division 26, which by then was assigned to the Sasebo Defense Division in the Sasebo Naval District.
 The division′s service in the Sasebo Defense Division ended on 15 November 1933, and Ro-62 again was decommissioned on 15 November 1934 and placed in reserve.
 Recommissioned on 15 December 1938, she returned to duty in Submarine Division 26 in the Sasebo Naval District.
 On 15 November 1939, Submarine Division 26 was reassigned to Submarine Squadron 7 in the 4th Fleet in the Combined Fleet.
 When the Imperial Japanese Navy deployed for the upcoming conflict in the Pacific, Ro-62 was at Kwajalein in the Marshall Islands.
 She received the message "Climb Mount Niitaka 1208" (Niitakayama nobore 1208) from the Combined Fleet on 2 December 1941, indicating that war with the Allies would commence on 8 December 1941 Japan time, which was on 7 December 1941 on the other side of the International Date Line in Hawaii, where Japanese plans called for the war to open with their attack on Pearl Harbor.